tock/tock/doc/wg/README.md

 ## Motivation

-Tock relies on contributions from developers with across a variety of organizations, physical distance, timezones, and engagement.
+Tock relies on contributions from developers across a variety of organizations, physical distance, time zones, and engagement.
 It has also grown large in scope.
 This has resulted in strain on maintainers to regularly keep up with contributions while ensuring quality and important global policies like safety and security.
 It has also resulted in contributors' work going unaddressed for long periods of time.

-Tock encompases a large and varied set of subsystems, architectures, focus areas, libraries, ancillary tools, and documentation.
+Tock encompasses a large and varied set of subsystems, architectures, focus areas, libraries, ancillary tools, and documentation.
 Most contributors have expertise and stake in a subset of these.
 Moreover, it is impractical for any maintainer to keep up with the discussions and direction of each part of the project.
 Finally, different parts of the project should be able to move at different paces, with different levels of scrutiny.
-For example, a soundness bug or performance regression in the kernel crate can catestrophically impact all users and should be avoided if at all possible, while a sub-optimal design decision in an experimental user-space library is not a big deal.
+For example, a soundness bug or performance regression in the kernel crate can catastrophically impact all users and should be avoided if at all possible, while a suboptimal design decision in an experimental user-space library is not a big deal.

 To facilitate this, working groups take on responsibility for specific